ritikrajkumar/Library-Management-System/README.md

 # Library-Management-System

- A fully automated Library Management System made with Python that supports various fucntions.
+# A fully automated Library Management System made with Python that supports various operations.